-Kendra Murray, VP of Operations, helps you prepare for your meeting in Mexico.
+Kendra Murray, VP of Operations, helps you prepare for your corporate meeting in Mexico.

 Mexico Incentive Travel

 There have been increasing concerns regarding business and leisure travel to Mexico.
 It began with media reports alleging tainted alcohol.
-Soon followed the State Department’s travel warning citing increased violent crime in 2016 including homicide, kidnapping, and carjackings in the resort states of Quintana Roo and Baja California Sur.
+Soon followed the State Department’s travel warning citing increased violent crime and lack of security in 2016 including homicide, kidnapping, and carjackings in the resort states of Quintana Roo and Baja California Sur.
 Then, the final straw: news of natural disaster damage.

-I recently attended an industry event in Los Cabos, in Baja California Sur.
+I recently attended corporate event in Los Cabos, in Baja California Sur.
 I wanted to share a few insights and recommendations when booking travel to the area.

 Traveler health and safety is a top priority for hoteliers, tour operators and destination management companies!
 They, along with the Mexico Tourism Board, Tourist Minister and the Mexican Federal Government are acutely aware of the problems.
 They have implemented numerous plans to safeguard travelers.
 These include additional training and regulations, the installation of cameras for surveillance, government check-points and increased police presence in tourist areas.